Abdullahi-Ahmed/Belief_Networks/README.md

 Neural Networks is a network or circuit of neurons.
 Perceptron is single neuron and the structural building block of deep learning.
 Is it very important to understand how a neuron works to make predictions/judgment.
 <img width="509" alt="Screenshot 2021-12-08 213421" src="https://user-images.githubusercontent.com/85021780/145265199-8f0e9ca3-db34-4af5-a61f-88409cdf8001.png">

-To get the output (prediction) We Multiply each iput data (x1, x2 ...... xm) with it's Corresponding Weight (w1, w2 ....... wm) and then add all together including (bias x it's weight).
-We Again take the result of the single added sum and Pass through non - linear activation Fuction.
+Above: To get the output (prediction) We Multiply each input data (x1, x2 ...... xm) with it's Corresponding Weight (w1, w2 ....... wm) and then add all together including (bias x it's weight).
+We Again take the result of the single added sum and Pass through non - linear activation Function.

     Y = g(bias.w0 + (x1.w1 + x2.w2 ..... + xm.wm)